This post was originally published on December 11, 2015 and has been updated for accuracy and comprehensiveness.

 - Train employees on usage.
 Provide employees with guidelines and training resources to ensure they understand how equipment works.

 - Integrate as part of a comprehensive security plan.
 Biometrics should not serve as a standalone system.
-Integrate biometric readers with other security mechanisms (i.e. monitored alarms, motion sensors and video surveillance, etc.) for maximum protection.
+Integrate biometric readers with other security mechanisms (i.e. monitored alarms, motion sensors and video surveillance) for maximum protection.

-- Plan for a backup, should biometric readers fail, due to a power or Internet outage, or equipment malfunction.
-Additional security measures, such as passcodes or keycards, can provide employees with secondary access if needed.
+- Plan for a backup, should biometric readers fail due to a power or Internet outage, or equipment malfunction.
+Additional security measures, such as passcodes or mobile access, can provide employees with secondary access if needed.

 - Work closely with a trusted vendor.
 Recommended biometric equipment varies depending on your business operations, location, environment and necessary security levels.